jweiland-net/maps2/Documentation/AdministratorManual/ExtensionManager/Index.rst

 googleMapsGeocodeApiKey
 -----------------------

-Since version 2.0.0 this extension needs a Google Maps Geocode ApiKey, if you use the CityMap plugin.
-It was needed to get Latitude and Longitude from a given address.

-Please visit `Google Console <http://console.developers.google.com>`_ to get one.
+Since 2018 Google Maps needs API keys to get their services to work.
+So with version 2.0.0 of maps2 you can and have to set an API key for Geocoding requests to Google to allow searching for latitude/longitude by a given address in TYPO3 backend and frontend (Plugin CityMap).

+You can register API keys here: `Google Console<http://console.developers.google.com>`_

 .. _extensionManager-openStreetMapGeocodeUri: